POSITION: Home and Community Care Nurse

 - Must be proficient in variety of computer software and applications such as electronic

 - Knowledge of Indigenous culture, traditions and fluent in a First Nations language would be an

 - Adhere to LPFN policies and procedures with specific attention to attendance, and professional

 - Be able to work a flexible or irregular work schedule including afterhours and weekends, as

 - Must be in good physical and mental

 Conditions of Employment

-- Valid Manitoba Class 5 Driver’s License and access to a reliable vehicle.
-Valid CPR and First Aide Certificate.
+- Valid Manitoba Class 5 Driver’s License and access to a reliable Valid CPR and First Aide Certificate.
 Satisfactory Criminal Record Check, Clear Child Abuse Checks.

 We thank all who apply and advise that only those selected for an interview will be contacted.